The Required Keyword and Record Types in C# 11

 I will not implement constructors and not use constructors for creating data objects based on record types anymore.
 Also, I do not need the SetsRequiredMembers attribute, which in my opinion, isn’t the most developer-friendly solution anyway.

-Let me know in the comments how you will create your data objects in the future.
-And if this was helpful, consider subscribing to learn more about .NET development in the future.
+If this was helpful, consider subscribing to learn more about .NET development in the future.